 This course will cover the strategies, methodologies and practical applications pertaining to the stages of early literacy education in the language arts classroom.
 The theoretical debate between the teaching of reading through phonics or whole language approaches will be covered and practical solutions will be tackled through lessons and units that combine these approaches.
-The stages of teaching writing and graphic expression will Faculty of Arts and Sciences 51 also be covered theoretically and practically.
+The stages of teaching writing and graphic expression will also be covered theoretically and practically.
 The teaching of reading and writing to struggling readers will be covered as well.